|Founded in 1952 in or near Southern West Town (The Patch, West Town)

 The area was mob controlled by the Grand Avenue Crew but the main threat was the C-Notes because they were the guardians of that neighborhood south of East Village.
 Even when the Martin Luther King riots of 1968 stormed the west side, the thousands that marched would not cross those tracks at Kinzie Street because there was fiery hell waiting on the other side, it was always understood to never cross those tracks and not a single Vice Lord or any one else from that area ever would.

 In 1976, the C-Notes opened up in the Jefferson Park neighborhood.
-Members of the C-Notes moved here to get away from the rough streets of the west side and set up smoother business with the Outfit.
-This section was opened by the “Hobo Brothers” who actually were members that were Latino.
-In the 1970s, as racist as the C-Notes were, they began taking in Latinos into their organization although not many.
+This section was opened by the “Hobo Brothers” who actually were members that were Hispanic.
 Eventually the C-Notes took Argyle and Lavergne, Central Ave and Giddings and Elston and Leclaire.
-Around the same time the Jefferson Park chapter opened, Dominick opened up in the suburb of Elmwood Park “Spaghetti Hill.”
+Around the same time the Jefferson Park chapter opened.
+C-Notes also opened in the suburb of Elmwood Park “Spaghetti Hill.”

 The Gaylords along with the Insane Deuces decided to join the People Nation in 1980 while behind bars but the alliance was not blabbed about in the streets.
 Latin Kings and Gaylords were now within the same alliance and this caused wars to die down in the early 1980s (except in the Lincoln Square neighborhood), the C-Notes were still all about war with the Latin Kings and this was the beginning of differences building between C-Notes and Gaylords.